-- Cortrosyn[®] (cosyntropin for injection), a lyophilized powder that is indicated for use as a diagnostic agent in the screening of patients with adrenocortical insufficiency; - Amphadase[®], a bovine-sourced hyaluronidase injection that is used as an adjuvant in subcutaneous fluid administration for achieving hydration, to increase absorption and dispersion of other injected drugs, and in subcutaneous urography for improving absorption of radiopaque agents; - Epinephrine injection, indicated for emergency treatment of allergic reactions, including anaphylaxis, and to increase mean arterial blood pressure in adult patients with hypotension associated with septic shock; - Lidocaine jelly, a local anesthetic product used primarily for urological procedures; - Lidocaine topical solution, a local anesthetic used for a variety of procedures; - Phytonadione injection, an injection of Vitamin K1 that is used for newborn babies; - Our portfolio of emergency syringe products, including critical care drugs such as atropine, calcium chloride, dextrose, epinephrine, lidocaine, and sodium bicarbonate, are provided in pre-filled syringes and are designed for emergency use in hospital settings; - Morphine injection in prefilled syringe, pain management product indicated for use with Patient Controlled Analgesia (PCA) pumps; - Lorazepam injection, a sedative used prior to surgery and medical procedures; - Neostigmine methylsulfate injection, a cholinesterase inhibitor used in the treatment of myasthenia gravis and to reverse the effects of muscle relaxants such as gallamine and tubocurarine; - Isoproterenol hydrochloride injection, indicated for multiple uses, including mild or transient episodes of heart block that do not require electric shock or pacemaker therapy; - Ganirelix Acetate Injection, indicated for the inhibition of premature luteinizing hormone surges in women undergoing controlled ovarian hyperstimulation; and - Vasopressin is indicated to increase blood pressure in adults with vasodilatory shock who remain hypotensive despite fluids and catecholamines.
+- Cortrosyn® (cosyntropin for injection), a lyophilized powder that is indicated for use as a diagnostic agent in the screening of patients with adrenocortical insufficiency; - Amphadase®, a bovine-sourced hyaluronidase injection that is used as an adjuvant in subcutaneous fluid administration for achieving hydration, to increase absorption and dispersion of other injected drugs, and in subcutaneous urography for improving absorption of radiopaque agents; - Epinephrine injection indicated for emergency treatment of allergic reactions, including anaphylaxis, and to increase mean arterial blood pressure in adult patients with hypotension associated with septic shock; - Lidocaine jelly, a local anesthetic product used primarily for urological procedures; - Lidocaine topical solution, a local anesthetic used for a variety of procedures; - Phytonadione injection, an injection of Vitamin K1 that is used for newborn babies; - Our portfolio of emergency syringe products, including critical care drugs such as atropine, calcium chloride, dextrose, epinephrine, lidocaine, and sodium bicarbonate, are provided in pre-filled syringes and are designed for emergency use in hospital settings; - Morphine injection in prefilled syringe, pain management product indicated for use with Patient Controlled Analgesia (PCA) pumps; - Lorazepam injection, a sedative used prior to surgery and medical procedures; - Neostigmine methylsulfate injection, a cholinesterase inhibitor used in the treatment of myasthenia gravis and to reverse the effects of muscle relaxants such as gallamine and tubocurarine; - Isoproterenol hydrochloride injection, indicated for multiple uses, including mild or transient episodes of heart block that do not require electric shock or pacemaker therapy; - Ganirelix Acetate Injection, indicated for the inhibition of premature luteinizing hormone surges in women undergoing controlled ovarian hyperstimulation; and - Vasopressin is indicated to increase blood pressure in adults with vasodilatory shock who remain hypotensive despite fluids and catecholamines. - Regadenoson is a pharmacologic stress agent indicated for radionuclide myocardial perfusion imaging in patients unable to undergo adequate exercise stress.